RyanTubbs/personal_website/README.md

 approach might work for your project.

 Stylistically, I was looking for a format that would allow me to create what was essentially a heavily annotated résumé.
-My employment history doesn't exactly scream "Developer", so I wanted a format that provided enough room for me to write about my transferable skills and such in some detail.
+My employment history doesn't exactly scream "Developer," so I wanted a format that provided enough room for me to write about my transferable skills and such in some detail.
 I chose Bootstrap's "card" component (the white sections of the site with all the text) for this, along with a circular image component so visitors could see just how amazing I look in a suit.
 I wrapped both of these